nodejitsu/browsenpm.org/README.md

 npm-probe is provided with a CouchDB cache instance.
 All data is stored in the database `browsenpm`.

+When running multiple instances of browsenpm.org accessible via balancers, make sure to only start npm-probe once.
+Set the environment variable `PROBE=silent` to prevent an instance from collecting data.

 [npm-probe]: https://github.com/Moveo/npm-probe

 ### Cache